ArthurClemens/mithril-infinite/README.md

-# Infinite scroll for Mithril
+# Infinite Scroll for Mithril on mobile and desktop

 Version 0.1.12